palacaze/sigslot/readme.md

 as issues/PRs come in.

 Currently I've tested Sigslot20 with Clang 11 on Mingw 64.
+Github Actions have been set up to test on GCC 10.2.0 and Clang 10.0.0 (Linux) and clang-cl (Windows).

 Be aware of a potential gotcha on Windows with MSVC and Clang-Cl compilers, which may need the `/OPT:NOICF` linker flags in exceptional situations.
 Read The